-Although they must have been working on it for years but its results started to come from 2017 afterward.
+Although they must have been working on it for years its results started to come in 2017 afterwards.

 Changes In Then & Now

-Facebook was pretty much open platform with a lot of freedom to publishers and its users.
+Facebook was pretty much an open platform with a lot of freedom for publishers and its users.

 Then really easy to go viral on anything.
 Now it’s really hard.
 Now you have to pass many touchpoints only then your content gains some reach.

 Then the reach was open right when you published any content on your Facebook page.
 Now facebook holds it.